-The wsdltocorba utility can perform two distinct tasks:
+The wsdltocorba utility (C++ runtime) and the artix wsdl2idl utility (Java runtime) can perform two distinct tasks:

-- Generate a CORBA binding. - Convert WSDL to OMG IDL
+- Generate a CORBA binding. - Convert WSDL to OMG IDL.

-This section discusses how to use the ${\tt wsdltocorba}$ utility to add a CORBA binding to an existing WSDL contract.
+This section discusses how to use the wsdltocorba utility and the artix wsdl2idl utility to add a CORBA binding to an existing WSDL contract.